Barbelot/Unity-Skybox-Blender/README.md

 - To update the reflection probe resolution after changing it, use the Update Probe button.
 - The script executes in edit mode to visualize the blend result in the editor, you can disable it by removing the [ExecuteInEditMode] tag in the SkyboxBlender script.
 - The input skyboxes materials are expected to use the Unity built-in Skybox/6-sided shader.
+- The SkyboxBlender script set the Environment Reflections Source to Custom.
+If you remove the script and your scene is all black, set the Environment Reflections Source back to Skybox in the Lighting tab, as described [here](https://github.com/Barbelot/Unity-Skybox-Blender/issues/1).

 ## Known Issues